 Social and emotional learning (SEL) has been one of the George Lucas Educational Foundation’s primary strategies for learning since its inception.
-And in honor of Valentine’s Day, we wanted to pass along some valuable SEL-themed resources from around the web.
+And in honor of Valentine’s Day, we wanted to pass along some valuable SEL resources from around the web.
 The good news is that if you’re running short on time this month, these lesson plans, tips, and toolkits can be used throughout the year, and they provide inspiring context for students, parents, and teachers.
 We’ll start with a quick animated video that answers the question: What’s the difference between empathy and sympathy?

 Toolkit for Promoting Empathy in Schools: Start Empathy, an initiative of Ashoka, published this free comprehensive guide (available for PDF download) featuring strategies for bringing empathy into the classroom.
-There is something here for every stakeholder -- teachers, administrators, parents, and counselors -- and the guide provides ideas for small steps that can be taken today.
-Start Empathy also features links to a variety of all-star social and emotional learning resources.
-Their tips section offers links to insightful articles from around the web.
+There is something here for every stakeholder—teachers, administrators, parents, and counselors—and the guide provides ideas for small steps that can be taken today.
+Start Empathy also features links to a variety of all-star SEL resources.

-Lesson Plans for Developing Empathy: This package from Teaching Tolerance offers several different grade-appropriate lessons that cover empathy.
+Lesson Plans for Developing Empathy: This package from Teaching Tolerance offers several grade-appropriate lessons that cover empathy.
 Each lesson includes learning objectives, necessary materials, and suggested activities, with ideas for extended projects.
 For the early grades, there’s a quick activity designed to help students understand empathy and identify ways to understand others’ perspectives, and there are additional lessons for grades 3–5, 6–8, and 9–12.

 Character Education Lesson Plans: Produced by Character Education Partnership, this collection of lesson plans covers all aspects of character education and empathy.
-There are lessons plans for bullying prevention, business ethics, philanthropy, patience, and much more.
+There are lessons for bullying prevention, business ethics, philanthropy, patience, and much more.
 Lessons are available for all grades.

-A Quick Lesson on Viewing a Different Perspective: This lesson idea comes from The Corner on Character blog, written by elementary counselor and character coach Barbara Gruener.
-In this guest post, author Tanya Kirschman shares an empathy lesson that encourages students to think about a situation from a different perspective.
+A Quick Lesson on Viewing a Different Perspective: This lesson idea comes from the Corner on Character blog, written by elementary counselor and character coach Barbara Gruener.
+In this guest post, Tanya Kirschman shares an empathy lesson that encourages students to think about a situation from a different perspective.
 It’s a short and sweet activity that encourages younger students to develop their empathetic-thinking skills.

 Additional SEL Resources from Edutopia

-Edutopia has featured some great blogs covering SEL over the years.
-Here are a few recent posts.
-But first, start with this nine-part series from Randy Taran on the Project Happiness Curriculum, "Activities to Build Social and Emotional Skills in Elementary Students."
+Edutopia has featured some great blogs covering SEL over the years, and below are a few recent posts.
+But first, check out this nine-part series from Randy Taran on the Project Happiness Curriculum: Activities to Build Social and Emotional Skills in Elementary Students.

-- "8 Pathways to Every Student’s Success," by Marilyn Price-Mitchell (2015)
+- 8 Pathways to Every Student’s Success, by Marilyn Price-Mitchell (2015)

-- "New Class Roles: Building Environments of Cooperation," by Lori Desautels (2014)
+- New Class Roles: Building Environments of Cooperation, by Lori Desautels (2014)

-- "Why Teaching Kindness Is Essential to Reduce Bullying," by Lisa Currie (2014)
+- Why Teaching Kindness Is Essential to Reduce Bullying, by Lisa Currie (2014)

-- "How to Bring Listening Circles to Your Class," by Shane Safir (2014)
+- How to Bring Listening Circles to Your Class, by Shane Safir (2014)

-- "How Reading Literature Cultivates Empathy," by Elena Aguilar (2014)
+- How Reading Literature Cultivates Empathy, by Elena Aguilar (2014)

-- "Five-Minute Film Festival: Videos on Kindness, Empathy, and Connection," by Amy Erin Borovoy (2013)
+- Five-Minute Film Festival: Videos on Kindness, Empathy, and Connection, by Amy Erin Borovoy (2013)

-- "Empathy: The Most Important Back-to-School Supply," by Homa Tavangar (2013)
+- Empathy: The Most Important Back-to-School Supply, by Homa Tavangar (2013)

-- "Empowering Students Through Empathy and Collaboration," by Jose Vilson (2013)
+- Empowering Students Through Empathy and Collaboration, by Jose Vilson (2013)

-- "Teaching Students to Turn Empathy Into Action," by Maurice Elias (2011)
+- Teaching Students to Turn Empathy Into Action, by Maurice Elias (2011)